zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 Flashing Arduino 101 for Zephyr
 *******************************

-For the use of this tutorial, the sample application hello_world will be used found in :file:`$ZEPHYR_BASE/samples/hello_world/nanokernel`.
+The sample hello_world application used in this tutorial can be found in :file:`$ZEPHYR_BASE/samples/hello_world/nanokernel`.

-Use the following procedures for booting an image on a Arduino 101 board.
+To boot an image on a Arduino 101 board, follow the steps in this
+section:

 .. contents:: Procedures
    :depth: 1